james-see/nice-bash/README.md

 * mac-mask - install spoofmask and runs on every restart to spoof your mac address on Apple computers running OSX using [SpoofMac](https://github.com/feross/SpoofMAC)
 * change-mac-address - quickly change your mac address for your wifi adapter (OSX required), run as sudo
 * give-me-names - get either usernames or a real name for fun & profit
+* eraseme - securely erases (shreds) any file you put in front of it regardless of OS

 ### design